Emily Kngwarreye Biography and CV

 The growing attraction of Emily’s artworks

-Emily absolutely loved an audience.
-We used to say, 'the bigger the camera, the better the painting', says Don Holt.
-When visitors watched her paint and then bought Emily’s artworks, she was very happy.
+Emily absolutely loved an audience; 'the bigger the camera, the better the painting', recalls Don Holt.
+When visitors watched Emily paint and then bought her artworks, she was very happy.
 Whenever the Holt family at Delmore rang a potential client and let them know that there were Emily Kngwarreye paintings available, they usually came to visit without hesitation.
 Private collectors and gallery owners from Europe and America flew into Delmore to meet Emily, to watch her paint and to buy her works.
 The National Gallery of Victoria and The National Gallery of Australia were quick to start collecting Delmore Emily's, followed at a slower pace by the state galleries and many serious private collectors.

 Emily Kame Kngwarreye artworks were suddenly in very high demand.
 At Delmore Gallery, there were Emily paintings done in the yam style since April 1995, when she decided to focus on this fascinating abstract depiction of this most important Anmatyerre food source.
 For five months, she had been creating beautiful yam paintings at Delmore Gallery and very few people were interested.
 Now the word was out and major galleries and collectors were ringing to ask whether there were any Emily Kngwarreye paintings for sale.